A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 \section{Computation}

-Beyond reliable and low-latency communication systems, the resource-intensive services provided by the Metaverse will require costly computation to support~\cite{duan2021metaverse}.
-For example, the Metaverse requires the execution of the following computations: \begin{itemize} \item \textbf{Physics calculation:} Just like our physical world, the 3D worlds of the Metaverse will require realistic physics computations for users to experience realism in the Metaverse.
-For example, when a user drops a virtual object, its behavior should be governed by the laws of physics for realism.
-The virtual worlds with physics properties can be built using Unity, which has a built-in physics engine.
-The physics engine will ensure that the objects in the Metaverse can accelerate and respond to collisions, gravity, and various other forces~\cite{phyunity}.
-Physics is applicable to objects and the movement of users' avatars, and the interactions among avatars.
-Furthermore, the built-in physics engine from Unity can make use of the recently developed real-time Ray Tracing technology to provide the ultimate visual quality by calculating more bounces in each light ray in a scene~\cite{unityray}. \item \textbf{Rendering:} Rendering is the process of converting raw data of images and videos into displayable two-dimensional or three-dimensional image and video files.
-When the users are accessing the Metaverse, all the images/videos/3D models require a rendering process to display the scenery images for the users to see.
-For example, Meta operates research facilities that set up collaborations with museums to transform 2D painting to 3D~\cite{fb} as illustrated in Fig.~\ref{fig:metaar}. \item \textbf{Artificial intelligence}: The Metaverse promises the users with highly immersive experiences.
-AI can synergize with AR applications to provide services such as retrieving text information from the users' view, text amplification on the paper text, and using a hand gesture to copy and paste files between computers~\cite{shi2015offloading} (Fig.~\ref{fig:copy}).
-AI techniques can also help in AR/VR rendering.
-For example, DeepFovea can reduce the number of pixels when reconstructing high image resolution.
-It dramatically reduces the required computation resources and greatly improves the rendering efficiency~\cite{kaplanyan2019deepfovea} (Fig.~\ref{fig:sub-third}). \end{itemize}
+Beyond reliable and low-latency communication systems, the resource-intensive services provided by the Metaverse will require costly computation resources to support~\cite{duan2021metaverse}.
+Some screenshots of exemplary Metaverse applications, such as Meta AR, hand gesture AR, and AI-generated content (AIGC) applications, are illustrated in Fig.~\ref{fig:fig2}.
+In specific, the Metaverse requires the execution of the following computations: \begin{itemize} \item \textbf{High-dimensional Data Processing:} The physical and virtual worlds will generate vast quantities of high-dimensional data, such as spatiotemporal data~\cite{wang2022survey}, that allows users to experience realism in the Metaverse.
+For example, when a user drops a virtual object, its behavior should be governed by the laws of physical for realism.
+The virtual worlds with physical properties can be built upon physics game engines, such as the recently developed real-time Ray Tracing technology to provide the ultimate visual quality by calculating more bounces in each light ray in a scene~\cite{unityray}.
+During these activities, this generated high-dimensional data will be processed and stored in the databases of the Metaverse. \item \textbf{3D Virtual World Rendering:} Rendering is the process of converting raw data of virtual worlds into displayable 3D objects.
+When users are immersing in the Metaverse, all the images/videos/3D objects require a rendering process to display on AR/VR devices for users to watch.
+For example, Meta operates research facilities that set up collaborations with museums to transform 2D painting into 3D~\cite{fb} as illustrated in Fig.~\ref{fig:metaar}.
+In addition, Metaverse are expected to produce and render 3D objects in an intelligent way.
+For example, as shown in Fig.~\ref{fig:aigc}, 3D objects, e.g., clouds, islands, trees, picnic blankets, tables, stereos, drinks, and even sounds, can be generated by AI (i.e., AIGC) through audio inputs~\cite{aigc}. \item \textbf{Avatar Computing: } Avatars are digital representations of user in the virtual worlds that require ubiquitous computation and intelligence in avatar generation and interaction.
+On one hand, the avatar generation is based on the ML technologies, such as computer vision (CV) and natural language processing (NLP).
+On the other hand, the real-time interaction between avatars and users is computationally intensive to determine and predict the interaction results.
+For example, AI can synergize with AR applications to provide avatar services such as retrieving text information from the users' view, text amplification on paper text, and using a hand gesture to copy and paste files between computers~\cite{shi2015offloading} in Fig.~\ref{fig:copy}. \end{itemize}